legrandlegrand/revj2/readme.txt

 Installation
 ============
-Install Graphviz (tested with ver 2.20)
-Install Python (tested with ver 2.4, 2.5 and 2.6)
+Install Graphviz (tested with ver 2.38 and 2.43) Install Python (tested with ver 3.8 and 3.9)
-Install Pyparsing (tested with ver 1.4.5)

 Self-tests
 ==========